Morning, Thursday, 25th September 2025

 - security and resilience: protecting UK space infrastructure against threats - dual-use technologies in defence and commercial settings - UK capabilities and supply chain security

-- regulatory frameworks for in-orbit servicing and advanced satellite capabilities - adoption of AI, robotics, and autonomous operations
+- innovation: regulatory frameworks for in-orbit servicing and advanced satellite capabilities - adoption of artificial intelligence, robotics, and autonomy - UK leadership in next-gen tech with commercial and public benefit

-- UK collaboration with ESA and other space-faring nations - securing the UK’s position in international space governance and standards
+- international partnerships: UK collaboration with the European Space Agency and other nations - securing the UK’s position in international space governance and standards - inward investment and joint development agreements

 - workforce and skills: alignment of workforce initiatives with areas of strategic technological development - inclusion and diversity in the workforce - contribution to job growth across the UK